simple-icons/simple-icons-website-rs/CONTRIBUTING.md

 - Install Rust with [rustup](https://rustup.rs/) and setup nightly as default.
 - Add `wasm32-unknown-unknown` target with `rustup target add wasm32-unknown-unknown`.
-- Install [cargo-make](https://sagiegurari.github.io/cargo-make/): `cargo install --force cargo-make`
+- Install [cargo-make](https://sagiegurari.github.io/cargo-make/) with `cargo install --force cargo-make`.
 - Install NodeJS with npm and dependencies with `npm install`.
 - Install Playwright browsers and dependencies with `npx playwright install --with-deps`.
-- Create an _.env_ file at the root with a Github personal token with the variable `GITHUB_TOKEN`.
+- Create an _.env_ file at the root including a Github personal token with the variable `GITHUB_TOKEN`.

 ## Commands